Battle of Montlhéry: Preliminary skirmishes

-The battle
+Battle

-After a hard march which left parts of his army behind, Louis XI and his men arrived by dawn at Étampes.
+After a hard march that left parts of his army behind, Louis XI and his men arrived by dawn at Étampes.
 The King had 15,000 soldiers at his side, mainly cavalry.
 He was facing an enemy who had 20,000 men and substantial artillery.
 The King's men were determined to battle but their enemies weren't.
-The artillery took their toll among the King's lines but his soldiers stood their ground.
+The artillery took its toll among the King's lines but his soldiers stood their ground.
 During the following battle many fighters on both sides sought duels in the middle of the area between both armies, trying to distinguish themselves.
 Also, single groups on both sides went occasionally forward, seeking combat, but returned to their original places once they had had their fights.
 At 14 o'clock Louis XI decided to march forward.
-Pierre de Brézé who held the right wing of the Royal Army would go first and then Louis would attack the centre of the enemy's army while his was uncle should attack at last.
+Pierre de Brézé who held the right wing of the Royal Army would go first then Louis would attack the centre of the enemy's army while his was uncle would attack at last.
 Pierre de Brézé managed to break through the lines and in the course of the subsequent disorder Louis XI in his turn attacked the heart of the enemy army.
 When Pierre de Brézé fell in combat, his enraged men annihilated everybody who stood in their way.
-However, the men under the command of his uncle didn't do so well and spoilt the victory by effectively avoiding direct contact with the enemy.
-The Count of Maine was eventually hunted by his counterparts, led by Charles the Bold himself.
+However, the men under the command of his uncle didn't do so well and spoiled the victory by effectively avoiding direct contact with the enemy.
+The Count of Maine was eventually hunted down by his counterparts, led by Charles the Bold himself.
 Instead of a victory, Louis XI encountered chaos.
 He was even thrown off his horse.
 Finally his enemies retreated after all, but his own forces were too scattered and in no condition to pursue them.
 The Count of Maine also escaped from his pursuers.

 Be that as it may, at the end of the day Louis XI had inflicted enough losses on Charles the Bold's army for the king's army to reach Paris without mishap, though leaving his adversary master of the battlefield.
-Eventually, Brittany's army and other members of the League of the Public Weal rejoined the Burgundian forces and together besieged the French capital (from 19 August 1465).
+Eventually, Brittany's army and other members of the League of the Public Weal rejoined the Burgundian forces and together besieged the French capital (from August 19th 1465).